maksimdrachov/zephyr-rtos-tutorial/README.md

 towards the end:
 - [ ] Add next page and prev page links
 - [ ] exercises: rename project names
+- for each section introduction add relevant links at the end?